-Obsessive compulsive disorder, or OCD, is a specific type of anxiety disorder characterized by these obsessions or compulsions.
+Obsessive-compulsive disorder, or OCD, is a specific type of anxiety disorder characterized by these obsessions or compulsions.
 Obsessions are recurrent and intrusive thoughts that are typically unwanted and tough to get out of your brain.
-These unwanted thoughts like “my house is unsafe”, cause anxiety, and usually they lead to compulsions, which are actions that might be performed to try and reduce the anxiety associated with obsessions.
+These unwanted thoughts like “my house is unsafe”, cause anxiety, and usually, they lead to compulsions, which are actions that might be performed to try and reduce the anxiety associated with obsessions.
 As you might imagine, these thoughts and rituals can have a serious impact on someone’s daily life.
-OCD affects around 3% of the population, and affects both men and women equally and usually start in childhood or in the teen years.
-Celebrities like David Beckham and Howie Mandel are known to be affected by OCD and a more severe example is that of Howard Hughes, business tycoon and entrepreneur, among other things, who was affected by relatively incapacitating OCD later in his life.
+OCD affects around 3% of the population and affects both men and women equally, and usually starts in childhood or in the teen years.
+Celebrities like David Beckham and Howie Mandel are known to be affected by OCD and a more severe example is that of Howard Hughes, a business tycoon, and entrepreneur, among other things, who was affected by relatively incapacitating OCD later in his life.

 Although obsessive-compulsive disorder includes both obsessions and compulsions, one doesn’t need both obsessions and compulsions for a diagnosis, some individuals might have just obsessions or just compulsions, but most patients have both, often where the compulsions performed to alleviate an obsession.
 A very common compulsion is cleaning, which often stems from an obsession with germs or contamination.
 Another common compulsion is checking, usually, because they are obsessive about something being unsafe, so they’ll check to make sure that something’s locked by unlocking and re-locking, sometimes several times.
 More generally, repeating is a compulsion on its own, where an action or phrase is repeated several times, and usually, this is done because if it’s not, they think something bad will happen.